Chaudhary Sarfraz Afzal

 Chaudhary Sarfraz Afzal is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 2008 to May 2018.

 Early life and education

 He was born on 11 July 1975 in Rawalpindi.
 He then graduated in 2002 from Bahauddin Zakariya University and has a degree in Bachelor of Arts.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-6 (Rawalpindi-VI) in 2008 Pakistani general election.
-He received 40,626 votes and defeated a candidate of Pakistan Muslim League (Q) (PML-Q).
-In the same election, he ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-52 (Rawalpindi-III) but was unsuccessful.
-He received 217 votes and lost the seat to Nisar Ali Khan.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-6 (Rawalpindi-VI) in the 2008 Pakistani general election.
+He received 40,626 votes and defeated Muhammad Basharat Raja of Pakistan Muslim League (Q) (PML-Q).
+In the same election, he ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-52 (Rawalpindi-III) but was unsuccessful against Nisar Ali Khan.